 5G: The new standard promises much, but full implementation will take time

 Digital Orbit is an executive briefing from IHS Markit that tracks how six transformative technologies are disrupting life and industry.
-In this article, we focus on the next-generation mobile standard known as 5G.
+Here in the third installment of the series, we focus on the next-generation mobile standard known as 5G.

 After intense anticipation and industry preparation, commercial networks for 5G are finally starting to become available.
 Late 2018 saw the initial deployment of 5G with a handful of fixed-wireless access (FWA) launches from the likes of Verizon.
 This year, mobile 5G network launches are set to take place across the globe, including the US, China, South Korea, Japan, and several countries in the Middle East.